ClimbingAl/hqdmHaskell/relations/README.md

 ## Relation functions

-The `Main.hs` is just an informal test and experimantation file for exercising the functions in `src/HqdmRelations.hs`.
+The `Main.hs` is just an informal test and experimentation file for exercising the functions in `src/HqdmRelations.hs`.
 This is a work-in-progress so is likely to change.